lintingbin/Erl-AutoCompletion/README.md

 # Erl-AutoCompletion

 This is an Erlang auto-completion and goto-definition plugin of the Sublime editor.
-It only supports Sublime Text 3.
+It only supports **Sublime Text 3**.
 If you are using Sublime Text 2, please upgrade to Sublime Text 3.

 Installation
 ------------